 Integrative Health Practices

 The integrative health practices concentration offers students an opportunity to learn about the wide range of integrative approaches that are taught at MUIH.
 It includes courses that expose students to mindfulness, meditation, deep breathing (along with other relaxation and stress management strategies), physical activity, basic nutrition concepts, and an advanced coaching course centered on the integration of these approaches when coaching clients.
-This concentration allows students to develop into integrative health-focused professionals who are to be competent in determining and applying the most appropriate interventions when working with their clients.
+This concentration allows students to develop into integrative health-focused professionals.
+An advanced coaching course helps students integrate their information into their practice.

 - Expert faculty: Taught by leaders in the fields of health and wellness and coaching

-- Relevant and current curriculum: Includes evidence-based models such as motivational interviewing; Prochaska’s change model; positive psychology; immunity to change theory; the emerging field of brain science; and skills in how to build a practice and inspire people to make positive, health-generating change
+- Relevant and current curriculum: Includes evidence-informed models such as motivational interviewing; Prochaska’s Stages of Change model; positive psychology; the emerging field of neuroscience; and skills in how to build a coaching practice and inspire people to make positive, health-generating change

 - Areas of concentration: Choices include integrative health practices, nutrition, and herbal studies

 - Certification: Approved Transition Program by the International Consortium for Health & Wellness Coaching (ICHWC), qualifying students to sit for the national certification exam.
-On-campus and hybrid programs approved by the International Coach Federation (ICF) as a 60-hour Approved Coach Specific Training (ACSTH) program.
+The core coaching courses are approved by the International Coach Federation (ICF) as a 60-hour Approved Coach Specific Training (ACSTH) program for online and hybrid, and as a 200-hour ACSTH for on campus.*

 - Flexibility: Delivered in online- , on-campus, and hybrid formats to accommodate a variety of students' schedules and preferences.